murawaki/treepca/README.md

   <log id="TreeWithTraitLogger.t:synthdata2" spec="beastclassic.evolution.likelihood.AncestralSequenceLogger" tree="@Tree.t:synthdata2" tag="ancestral-syndata2" data="@synthdata2" siteModel="@SiteModel.s:synthdata2"/
   ```
 - Run BEAST and obtain a `trees` file (e.g., `synthdata-synthdata2.trees`)
-- Run FigTree to convert the `trees` file into a NEX file
+- Run FigTree to convert the `trees` file into a NEX file (we can skip this step, but we typically want to manually review the outcome before moving forward...)
   - Open the `trees` file
   - Click `Export Trees`
   - Check `Save all trees`